This is a repost from 2013, transferred from my previous blog:-)

 To read the full lesson and the possible extensions, check out the lesson here.

-Last spring, I wrote a guest post about the ladder method on Rachel Lynette's blog, so if you're interested in reading all the details, check it out here.
-I had shared a ladder method fold-it-up in my guest post, but you can also find it below, if you'd like to download it.
+A while back, I wrote a guest post about the ladder method on Rachel Lynette's blog, so if you're interested in reading more, check it out here.
+I shared a ladder method fold-it-up in my guest post, but you can also click on the image here, if you'd like to download it.

 I've also created a fun Doodle Notes page to help students with the Ladder Method!

 Click on the image, to see it on TPT.

 If you haven't used the ladder method before, I hope you'll give it a try!
 If you have, I'm sure you understand why I love it:-)